dgopstein/deep_enumerable/README.md

 A library for manipulating nested collections in Ruby

+DeepEnumerable is an attempt to create a human-oriented general purpose collections library for nested collections.
+The main goals of this project are to improve ruby projects that deal with nested collections by improving readability and code reuse while promoting functional programming and declarative data-modeling.

 ## What is a nested collection?
 A nested collection is a data structure wrapped in another datastructure!